grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-plugin.md

 ## Learn more

 ### Get data from an external API
-The majority of data sources in Grafana will return data from an external API, this tutorial tries to keep things simple and not require an additional service.
+The majority of data sources in Grafana will return data from an external API.
+This tutorial tries to keep things simple and doesn't require an additional service.
 To see how this can be achieved, use the [datasource-http](https://github.com/grafana/grafana-plugin-examples/tree/main/examples/datasource-http) sample.

 This sample shows the use of the [`getBackendSrv` function](https://github.com/grafana/grafana/blob/main/packages/grafana-runtime/src/services/backendSrv.ts) from the [`grafana-runtime` package](https://github.com/grafana/grafana/tree/main/packages/grafana-runtime).

 While you can use something like [axios](https://github.com/axios/axios) or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make requests, we recommend using `getBackendSrv` as it proxies requests through the Grafana server rather making the request from the browser.
-This is strongly recommended when making authenticated requests to an external API.
+We strongly recommend this when making authenticated requests to an external API.
 For more information on authenticating external requests, refer to [Add authentication for data source plugins](../extend-a-plugin/add-authentication-for-data-source-plugins.md).

 ### Improving your plugin's quality

-You can also learn how you can improve your plugin even further, by reading our advanced guides:
+To learn more about advanced plugin development topics, refer to the following:

 - [Add support for variables](../extend-a-plugin/add-support-for-variables.md)
 - [Add support for annotations](../extend-a-plugin/enable-annotations.md)